 The Pembroke Welsh Corgi should be a fairly healthy dog, but as with all breeds, there are some things to watch for.
 Some of the ailments that can be found in the breed are Hip Dysplasia, Von Willebrand’s disease, and Degenerative Myelopathy.
 Proper screening of the parents can help avoid most genetic issues.

 Being ranked by author Stanley Coren as the 11th most intelligent dog, the Pembroke Welsh Corgi is a highly trainable breed.
 A novice owner will have success training this breed because of the Corgi’s want to please its owner and its excellent attention span.
 As with any dog breed, obedience training can be extremely helpful in building a bond between dog and owner and making training your Corgi even easier.

 The Corgi is a shedder!
 Pembroke Welsh Corgis are double-coated with a thick undercoat and a longer topcoat.
 Daily brushing will help control the amount of loose fur shed by this breed.
-Weekly tooth brushing is recommended, as is monthly nail trimming.
+Daily tooth brushing is recommended, as is monthly nail trimming and weekly ear checks.

 He’s so excited, and the Pembroke Welsh Corgi just can’t hide it!
 They are energetic little fuzzballs with one of the most playful personalities of any dog breed.
 All in all, they won’t run you ragged, but they will be a lot of fun.

 Pembroke Welsh Corgis will generally weigh between 22 and 30 pounds and stand between 10 and 12 inches at the withers.

 A Pembroke Welsh Corgi generally lives 12 to 14 years

 Although the Pembroke Welsh Corgi is considered a younger dog breed, their origins can be traced all the way back to 1107 AD.